Physical Studies Institute Computational Physics Group

 Keywords: Nonlinear Stochastic Systems, Quantum Systems, Importance-Sampling Optimization, Financial Markets

 From Feb 2013 through Sep 2021, as Principal Investigator (PI) of several Extreme Science and Engineering Discovery Environment (XSEDE) supercomputer-resource grants, I developed projects published in several papers.
-For more information about XSEDE see https://www.xsede.org .
+For more information about XSEDE see https://www.xsede.org , now https://ACCESS-CI.org.

 The grants used these resources for applications of computational physics, based on some projects related to those I have worked on previously.